Great Blue Hole Belize

 The Blue Hole was originally formed as a limestone cave during the last glacial period, a time when sea levels were much lower.
 As the ocean began to rise, the cave system flooded.
 It eventually collapsed creating a “vertical cave” in the ocean.
 There are left over stalactites from the cave.
 Analysis of stalactites found in the Great Blue Hole shows that formation took place between 15,000 and 153,000 years ago.
 It is insane to dive and see stalactites over 100 feet below the sea level, since they are formed by dripping water.

-How It Got "Great" Added to the Name
+How Belize's Blue Hole Got "Great" Added to the Name

 After spending 6 months in Belize, British diver and author, Nate Middleton, came up with the name of The Great Blue Hole.
 Impressed with this natural feature, he wrote in his book “Ten Years Underwater” that if Australia could have ‘The Great Barrier Reef’ then Belize could equally have ‘The Great Blue Hole’.
 Why not?